 Note: The standard errors clustered at department level are reported below the estimates.
-Non-representativeness is an indicator of whether we can reject the null hypothesis that preexperimentation GDP per capita are balanced between the experimented sites and the rest of the country.
+Non-representativeness is an indicator of whether we can reject the null hypothesis that pre-experimentation GDP per capita is balanced between the experimented sites and the rest of the country.